ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Continuations are a sequential code that can suspend itself and later be resumed.
 When a continuation suspends, it saves its content and passes control outside.
 When a continuation is resumed, control returns to the last suspending point with the previous context.

 By default, virtual threads use a work-stealing `ForkJoinPool` scheduler.
 This scheduler is pluggable, and any other scheduler that implements the `Executor` interface can be used instead.
 The schedulers do not even need to know that they are scheduling continuations.
 From their view, they are ordinary tasks that implement the `Runnable` interface.
 The scheduler executes virtual threads on a pool of several platform threads used as _carrier threads_.
-By default, their initial number is equal to the number of available _hardware threads_, and their maximum number is 256.
+By default, their initial number is equal to the number of available CPU cores, and their maximum number is 256.

+<sub>Running an application with system property -Djdk.defaultScheduler.parallelism=N changes the number of carrier threads.</sub>

 When a virtual thread calls a blocking I/O method, the scheduler performs the following actions: